-What are the top things to do in Colorado Springs?
+Top things to do in Colorado Springs

 Positioned in the Pike National Forest, iconic Pikes Peak is one of the state’s famous “fourteeners,” meaning mountains rising more than 14,000 feet above sea level.
 You could hike the arduous Barr Trail to the top, though driving the Pikes Peak Highway gives you the same views without all the sweat.

 A designated National Natural Landmark, the Garden of the Gods ranks among the most unusual city parks in the country.
 Its red-rock landscape is dotted with narrow sandstone pillars and cathedral-like rock spires.
 The picturesque formations and more than 21 miles of trails make it the most popular hiking spot in Colorado Springs.
 Come here for scenic walks, mountain biking, climbing, and horseback riding.